Umberto Collodel

 At the Central Bank of Malta, I prepare briefing materials for the Governor ahead of ECB Governing Council meetings and conduct research on monetary policy transmission, inflation dynamics, and market reactions to central bank announcements — providing direct exposure to eurozone policy implementation in real time.

 Prior to joining the CBM, I worked at the IMF on emerging market economies, sovereign debt, and capital flows, and at the OECD as an external consultant on economic policy analysis.
-My PhD at the Paris School of Economics (2022, supervised by Prof. Agnès Bénassy-Quéré) examined financial crises prediction, institutional forecast errors, and a novel textual dataset of IMF archival documents.
+My PhD at the Paris School of Economics (2022, supervised by Prof. Agnès Bénassy-Quéré) examined financial crises prediction, institutional forecast errors, and built a novel textual dataset of IMF archival documents.

 Publications & Working Papers